mayadata-io/specs/Reference-Ingredients.md

-### Key ingredients as we design the Control Plane
+### Reference/Key ingredients as we design the Control Plane

 > The proportion of ingredients is important, but the final result is also a matter of how you put them together.
 Equilibrium is key.
 -- Alain Ducasse